-Another baby powder and ovarian cancer headline made the news this week.
+Another baby powder cancer headline made the news this week.
 When asked if Johnson & Johnson’s talc-based products were to blame for causing ovarian cancer, one more jury said yes.
 The $110.5 million verdict was announced on Thursday, May 4 in St. Louis, marking the largest settlement to date against J&J over it’s Shower-to-Shower and Johnson’s Baby Powder products.

 Verdicts Now Exceed $300 Million